 The answer is yes.
 Provided you have a 24-hour visa for the country of the connecting flight.
-Most airports, like Dubai, include a 24-96 hours visa for that purpose.
-You can use it for a long layover or a few days stopovers.
+Most airports, like Dubai, include a 24-96 hours visa.
+You can use it for a long layover or a few day stopovers.

 Most airlines provide you with a free transit visa.
-Usually, when you purchase the ticket, all this information are included in the flight terms.
+Usually, when you purchase the ticket, all this information is included in the flight terms.

 If unsure, check with your airline.
 They will tell you whether the visa is included or not.
-If no permission is included, it makes no sense to apply for a permit for a couple of hours.
+If no permission is included, applying for a permit for a couple of hours makes no sense.

 So these are the things that you need to check for a long layover time: